 The same is true for both devices not having an integrated compass.
-Both dive computers come in a console variant though instead of a wrist computer.
-The console is equipped with a second instrument which can either be a compass or a pressure gauge.
+Both dive computers come in a console setup though instead of a wrist computer.
+The console version is equipped with a second instrument which can either be a compass or a pressure gauge.

 Console Mount Option

 Both the Giotto and Leonardo come as consoles.
 These console setups combine the computer with either a compass or a pressure gauge.
 While this is a tempting proposition, it also has its disadvantages.

 Go for the console if you want to see the data which can be tricky if you have your hands full, e.g. in an emergency when you help your buddy.
 It’s easier to look at your wrist in those cases.

 This comparison only highlights the major differences between the two models.
 You can check out our detailed review of the Giotto dive computer here.
 If you lean towards the Leonardo dive computer, then have a look at this in-depth review which should answer all your questions.